bms5213-F2021/bms5213-F2021.github.io/docs/lectures/week3.md

 1. Decide on the effect that you are interested in, design a suitable experiment or study, pick a data summary function and *test statistic*
 2. Set up a *null hypothesis*, which is a simple, computationally tractable model of reality that lets you compute the *null distribution* (the possible outcomes of the test statistic and their probabilities under the assumption that the null hypothesis is true)
 3. Decide on the *rejection region* or the subset of possible outcomes whose total probability is small, for which you will reject the null hypothesis.
+  * The *critical value* is the value that a test statistic must exceed (in an absolute value sense) for the null hypothesis to be rejected; it'll be test specific
 4. Do the experiment and collect the data (or download the data if already available); compute the *test statistic* that was decided on in step 1.
 5. Make a decision: reject the null hypothesis if the test statistic is in the rejection region or fail to reject the null hypothesis if the test statistic is not in the rejection region
   * In the case of rejecting the null hypothesis, we conclude that the null hypothesis is unlikely to be true